Gaura Ultimate Growth and Care Guide

 Gaura is a hardy perennial in USDA Zones 5–9, where it thrives year after year with minimal care.
 Its deep taproot system allows it to withstand drought and thrive in well-draining soils, making it a reliable option for low-maintenance gardens.
 In colder zones, Gaura may be treated as an annual or overwintered indoors to ensure its survival through harsh winters.
 While perennial Gaura varieties tend to be long-lived, they benefit from occasional rejuvenation through pruning or division to maintain their vigor.
 Regardless of how it’s grown, Gaura’s adaptability ensures it can bring its signature beauty to gardens across a wide range of climates.

-Best Varieties of Gaura (Indian Feather) TESTED
+Best Varieties of Gaura

 Here are some of the top Gaura varieties to consider for your garden:

-Best Variety #1: Whirling Butterflies Gaura
+Whirling Butterflies

-Best Variety #2: Passionate Rainbow Gaura
+Passionate Rainbow

-Featuring bright pink blooms, this compact variety adds a pop of color to mixed borders and containers and then provides that extra bonus … it’s evergreen foliage.
+Featuring bright pink blooms, Passionate Rainbow adds a pop of color to mixed borders and containers and then provides that extra bonus … it’s evergreen foliage.
 In Zones 7-10, its foliage is a visually stunning sight all winter, with its vibrant blend of colors that range from magenta, red, pink and green with white/cream margins.
 And did we mention it is EVERGREEN?
 That makes it super popular.
 No test trial rankings but it’s been around forever and much deserving of Best Variety #2.

 The Belleza Series is a shorter, more compact series reaching 1-2 feet.
 The foliage for this variety is soft green but the stems are often deep magenta, adding visual interest.
-This variety is more recently developed and there are trial ratings for all varieties including Belleza Deep Pink (4.6), Belleza Pink (4.0) and Belleza White (4.5).
+This variety is more recently developed and there are trial ratings for all varieties including Belleza Dark Pink (4.6), Belleza Pink (4.0) and Belleza White (4.5).

-Honorable Mention #4: Bantam Series
+Bantam Series

 It's embarrassing to admit that with regret, we give the Bantam Series only an Honorable Mention.
-This is because the Bantam White Improved Gaura received the only 5.0 trial ranking of all the Gaura.
+This is because the Bantam White Improved received the only 5.0 trial ranking of all the Gaura.
 The Bantam Pink received a 4.0 trail ranking, FYI.
 Yet, we’ve never grown or experimented with the Bantam Series Gaura.
 Growing to heights of 12-18”, it is a more compact Gaura and this makes it more versatile in any garden.
 Consequently, we see this series potentially moving up in the rankings.
 For now, #4 is where we rank them.
 Apologies to the breeder, Green Fuse Botanicals.

-How To Grow & Care For Gaura
+How to Grow and Care for Gaura

 Planting Gaura